Bill Nye: Comedy

+Television

-In 1986, Nye worked as a writer/actor on a local sketch comedy television show in Seattle called Almost Live!.
+In 1986, Nye worked as a writer/actor on a local sketch comedy television show in Seattle called Almost Live!
 He first got his big break on the show from John Keister who met him during an open mic night.
 After a guest canceled, cohost Ross Shafer told Nye he had seven minutes of programming to fill.
 "Why don't you do that science stuff?"
 Shafer suggested.
 Nye entertained audiences with comical demonstrations, including what happened when you ate a marshmallow that had been dipped in liquid nitrogen.
 His other main recurring role on Almost Live! was as Speed Walker, a speedwalking Seattle superhero "who fights crime while maintaining strict adherence to the regulations of the international speedwalking association."

 A famous incident on the show led to Nye's stage name.
 He corrected Keister on his pronunciation of the word "gigawatt", and Keister responded, "Who do you think you are—Bill Nye the Science Guy?"
 Nye's science experiments resonated with viewers, and the local chapter of the National Academy of Television Arts and Sciences awarded him a talent Emmy for one of his segments.
+He later hosted a weekly radio show on KJR in 1988 that answered listener questions about science topics.

-Even though Nye was regular on Almost Live!, he was only doing freelance work for the program.
+Even though Nye was a regular on Almost Live!, he was only doing freelance work for the program.
 While looking for more TV gigs, he got the opportunity in 1989 to host Fabulous Wetlands, a short educational show about Washington's wetlands, sponsored by the Washington State Department of Ecology.
 On Fabulous Wetlands, Nye explained the importance of preserving estuaries, and the hazards of pollution.
 The show was, in many ways, a model for Nye's later show, with "zany camera cuts paired with Nye's humor" that set it apart from other scientific broadcasts.
 Nye soon got more offers to appear on nationally broadcast programs, including eight segments of the Disney Channel's All-New Mickey Mouse Club.
 Following his stint on Almost Live!, from 1991 to 1993 Nye appeared on live-action educational segments of Back to the Future: The Animated Series, assisting Dr. Emmett Brown (played by Christopher Lloyd).
+He was a member of the Seattle Bicycle Advisory Board from 1992 to 1994.